 Discussion: This paragraph has been written for one-to-one ranging, where only one round per block is used for a ranging exchanged.
 Since round numbers are not unique, the channel switching function would not be able to pick more channels than the number of rounds per block, which would be well below 250 in most cases.
 If a specific non one-to-many ranging mode needs a different channel switching function then a change should/can be proposed against that section.
 The section referenced here is clearly assigning each block a channel number.
+We can add a note to clarify that in case of O2M ranging, the initiator may assign different channels to different responders.

-Proposed resolution: Rejected.
+Proposed resolution: Revised.

 Disposition detail: Instruction to editor: Change the text as follows:

 0.39.8.4 Channel switching